Street Names Associated with Oxycodone

 Oxycontin, Oxy, Oxy 80’s, Kickers, Blue, Hillbilly Heroin, Killers

 Oxycodone: A Synopsis

 The chemical structure of oxycodone is similar to codeine and is also similar to morphine in its ability to produce analgesic (pain relieving) effects.
-Oxycodone binds to the pain receptors in the brain so that the sensation of pain is reduced.
-While the use of medications containing oxycodone are very beneficial when properly used, many users will abuse the drug for its’ euphoric high and others may use the drug to help minimize the physical and psychological withdrawal symptoms associated with opiates such as heroin or morphine.
+It is considered an opioid receptor antagonist.
+Oxycodone is chemically designed to replicate the structure of morphine and binds to the pain receptors in the brain so that the sensation of pain is reduced.
+While the use of medications containing oxycodone are very beneficial when properly used, many users will abuse the drug for its’ euphoric high.
+Others may use the drug to help minimize the physical and psychological withdrawal symptoms associated with opiates such as heroin or morphine.

-The history of oxycodone’s high addiction potential in users has been documented since the 1960’s, but wasn’t widespread until the approval of Oxycontin in late 1995.
+The history of oxycodone’s high addiction potential in users has been documented since the 1960’s.
+However, it wasn’t widespread until the approval of Oxycontin in late 1995.
 According to information contained in a timeline on opioid misuse featured on the Food and Drug Administration website: